crowdsecurity/packaging-debian/doc/progress.md

  - DEP: golang-github-appleboy-gin-jwt
     + Updated golang-github-gin-gonic-gin (see below)
  - NEW: golang-github-appleboy-gofight
- - ASK: golang-github-denisbrodbeck-machineid
+ - SKP: golang-github-denisbrodbeck-machineid
-    + Maybe can be replaced by a direct read from `/etc/machine-id` in the `crowdsec` package, e.g. through a Debian-specific patch.
+    + Local override, to maintain through a Debian-specific patch.
  - NEW: golang-github-enescakir-emoji
  - POC: golang-github-facebook-ent
  - POC: golang-github-go-co-op-gocron